Hornsey: History

 The old parish used to have two small detached parts immediately beyond and within Stoke Newington Parish.
 In the 1840s the parish had 5,937 residents, slightly reduced by the loss of Finsbury Park but comprised 2362 acre taking in besides its own village, the established hamlets of Muswell Hill, Crouch End, Stroud Green, and part of Highgate.

 In the later eighteenth and the first half of the nineteenth century, Hornsey became an increasingly popular area for wealthy merchants wanting a comfortable home close to London.
 With them came the laying out some large estates and subsequently the development of large villas along the principal routes.
 The arrival of the railway in 1850 made Hornsey a commuter town and accelerated urban development.
 In the late 1860s, large areas of Hornsey were developed by freehold land societies for working-class housing including Abyssinia (later known as Hornsey Vale) and Campsbourne.
 Development of a generally much more middle-class nature continued throughout the Victorian and Edwardian eras with the final gaps being filled during interwar period.
 Most of the early freehold land estates have since been demolished for public housing, or in the case of Abyssinia (Hornsey Vale) to accommodate the Hornsey School for Girls.

 The tower of the original parish church still stands in its ancient graveyard in Hornsey High Street, at the centre of the old village.
-One-time well-known poets buried in the churchyard include English poet Samuel Rogers and Dutch poet Gerrit van de Linde [] [aka The Schoolmaster].
+One-time well-known poets buried in the churchyard include English poet Samuel Rogers and Dutch poet Gerrit van de Linde.
 Thomas Moore's daughter Barbara is buried but the location has been lost.

-Other notable places are the former Hornsey Town Hall in Crouch End, and Highpoint and Cromwell House in Highgate.
+Other notable places are the former Hornsey Town Hall in Crouch End.
 On the north side of the High Street was the old public bath and wash house (not to be confused with Hornsey Road Baths & Laundry 1+1/2 mi away on Hornsey Road) which was demolished to make way for a new housing scheme and Sainsbury's.
 Opened in 1932, it had 33,000 users a year in the 1950s.
 A small group of residents wished Haringey Council to purchase the site and install arts and crafts studios, with a gallery, primarily for local artists.